Tips from a Pro on Crate Training a Puppy

 • Ignoring the whining completely is the best response when you are convinced that your puppy does not need to go outside.
 This will help to discourage the behavior and communicate to the puppy that whining will not lead to getting their way

 Crate training can help prevent destructive behavior due to separation anxiety, but it won't solve the problem entirely.
-Consult a vet for tailored advice if your puppy continues to struggle with it.
+Consult a vet or dog trainer for tailored advice if your puppy continues to struggle with it.
 Providing background sounds like music or a white noise machine can also ease your puppy's anxiety when crated.
+When dealing with whining, it's crucial to understand that whining can sometimes be a sign of other underlying issues such as discomfort, fear, or hunger.
+Observing your puppy's overall behavior and ensuring they are comfortable and well-fed can help address these concerns so be sure to:

 • Initially ignore the behavior to avoid reinforcing it